Director of Programs

 Rachel has been on staff at JYCA since September 2016.
 She brings her love of Jewish community, deep commitment to social justice and belief in the power of youth activism to JYCA.
 Rachel grew up in Chevy Chase, Maryland.
-She moved to the Bay Area in 2013 and got involved with social justice activism through Resource Generation, were she organized young people with wealth to redistribute their resources towards racial and economic justice as a leader of the Bay Area chapter.
+She moved to the Bay Area in 2013 and got involved with social justice activism through Resource Generation, where she organized young people with wealth to redistribute their resources towards racial and economic justice as a leader of the Bay Area chapter.
 She has been involved with philanthropy and social justice organizing for a number of years, and in 2018 participated in the Anne Braden Program, a training program for white social justice organizers.
 Her first experiences working with youth were through leading outdoor education trips around California.
 When she's not working, she spends her time biking and hiking, taking dance classes, playing music, cooking and sometimes baking, and being a dog-mom to her blue-nosed pit bull Maggie.